vaneseltine/nominally/README.md

 lists of decently well-formed single name fields.
 Therefore, **nominally** does *not* support:

+- Mutability of HumanName
-1. Easy customization of lists of name parts
+- Easy customization of lists of name parts
-2. Parsing multiple names from a single field
+- Parsing multiple names from a single field
-3. Lengthy and carefully curated built-in titles for many occasions
+- Most titles
+- Mononyms; i.e., input names expected to output only a single field
-4. Encoding other than UTF-8
+- Encoding other than UTF-8
-5. Very much extensibility
-6. Byte input
+- Input from byte strings
-7. Python < 3.6
+- Python < 3.6

 <!-- Della, Abu, Doctor... -->